thekingdomofwool/TerraformMinecraftEc2Lambda/README.md

 Search the following for the EC2_INSTANCE_CONNECT service, find the block that corresponds to whatever region your instance resides, and permit that IP address range via your security group on port 22. https://ip-ranges.amazonaws.com/ip-ranges.json

-The variables block should propt you to enter the IP range upon "terraform plan"

 # Minecraft Specifics

 SSH into the intance (see outputs to get the public IP) and add the following script to /etc/systemd/system/minecraft.service (or whatever you want to call this file):

 ExecStart=/usr/bin/java -Xmx1024M -Xms1024M -jar server.jar nogui
-ExecStop=/opt/minecraft/tools/mcrcon/mcrcon -H 127.0.0.1 -P 25575 -p strong-password stop

 Then enable the service:
 chmod 664 /etc/systemd/system/minecraft.service